 Glutamine has many more benefits than just fitness performance; it has also been shown to reduce cravings, support gut health, improve immunity, regulate blood sugar levels, and promote brain health.

 It is a common treatment in intestinal permeability as it provides the best fuel source for the intestinal cells and thus improves healing of the intestinal tract.
 Glutamine has also been shown to be useful in cases of IBS and inflammatory bowel disease.

 During times of illness, glutamine can improve your body’s ability to fight infections and disease by boosting immune cells like T-helper cells.

-L-glutamine could also benefit individuals with diabetes, obesity, and cravings as it stabilizes blood glucose and improves insulin sensitivity, whilst improving fat burning and increasing resting metabolic rate.
+L-glutamine could also benefit individuals with diabetes, obesity, and cravings as it stabilizes blood glucose and improves sensitivity, whilst improving fat burning and increasing resting metabolic rate.